-Breakfast is the most important meal of day.
-Your body has rested for 8 hours and it's time to refuel.
-As you might expect, it's important that you pack in enough energy and nutrients to keep you going until your lunch - which could be 6 to 7 hours away from the moment you wake up.
+Breakfast is the most important meal of the day.
+Your body has rested for 8 hours, and it's time to refuel.
+As you might expect, it's essential to pack in enough energy and nutrients to keep you going until lunch, which could be 6 to 7 hours away from the moment you wake up.

 Here are some suggestions for quick and easy breakfasts that keep you feeling fuller for longer and taste great.